 What news story did you think was most important this week?
 Were there any news headlines you didn’t understand?
 Share your thoughts below!

-Erin Duffin lives in Berlin (but not for long!), is an English teacher, yoga instructor, and always reads the news headlines, even when she doesn’t have time to read the rest of the article!
+Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and always reads the news headlines, even when she doesn’t have time to read the rest of the article!